exercism/fortran/exercises/hamming/README.md

 end module hamming
 ```

-Now create a build directory (eg. `mkdir Debug`), change into it and run `cmake ..`  to configure the build.
+Now create a build directory (eg. `mkdir build`), change into it and run `cmake ..`  to configure the build.

 Note, that the first time you call `cmake ..` it will download the `testlib` automatically which is used in `hamming_test.f90`.

-The `testib` can also be downloaded manually from github see
+The `testib` can also be downloaded manually from github.
+For more information see [Running the tests](https://exercism.io/tracks/fortran/tests).

 Now build (eg. `make`)  and run tests with `ctest -V`.
 For a detailed description see [Running the Tests](https://exercism.io/tracks/fortran/tests).